vyu821/world-weather-analysis/README.md

 :-----------:|:----------------:
 ![WeatherPy_Travel_map](Vacation_Itinerary/WeatherPy_Travel_map.png) | ![WeatherPy_travel_map_markers](Vacation_Itinerary/WeatherPy_Travel_map_markers.png)

 Using the previous WeatherPy_vacation_map.png, we selected 4 cities to create a vacation travel itinerary.
-We have mapped out the driving route and created a marker layer map with pop-up markers for each of the 4 cities.
+We have mapped out the driving route and created a marker layer map with pop-up markers displaying information for each of the 4 cities.